-You’ll find most of the settings you need under the ‘Add new job’ sub menu.
-Here you can create backup ‘jobs’ which will run at scheduled times and perform a backup which includes the files of your choice.
+You’ll find most of the settings you need under the ‘Add new job’ sub-menu.
+Here you can create backup ‘jobs’ which will run at scheduled times and perform a backup that includes the files of your choice.

 The DB Backup tab allows you to exclude tables from the database backup and set the name and compression level of the archive.
-The same goes for the Files tab where you have a great control on what to include/exclude from themes, plugins, files or folders and even add extra folders to backup.
+The same goes for the Files tab where you have great control over what to include/exclude from themes, plugins, files, or folder.
+You can even add extra folders to backup.

-In the Settings sections, you can set the number of backup retries (in the event of a backup failure), the execution time, protection key and add short pauses to the process to reduce server load.
+In the Settings sections, you can set the number of backup retries (in the event of a backup failure), the execution time, the protection key, and add short pauses to the process to reduce server load.